slds-lmu/dl4nlp/content/chapters/08_llm/_index.md

 title: "Chapter 8: Large Language Models (LLMs)"
 ---

-Here we cover Large Language Models and concepts, such as Instruction Fine-Tuning and Chain-of-thought Prompting.
+In this chapter we cover LLM concepts, such as Instruction Fine-Tuning, Chain-of-Thought prompting and discuss the possbility of emerging abilities of LLMs.